Badge photo

 Translation?
 A GitHub full of great Python code is much more important than a certificate.

-Is Python relevant outside of data science/machine learning?
+Is Python relevant outside of data science and machine learning?

 Yes.
 Python is a popular and flexible language that’s used professionally in a wide variety of contexts.

-We teach Python for data science and machine learning.
-You can apply your Python skills in another area, though.
-You’ll find that it’s used in finance, web development, software engineering, game development, and more.
+We teach Python for data science and machine learning in Python, but you can also apply your skills in other areas.
+Python is used in finance, web development, software engineering, game development, and more.

-Having some data analysis skills with Python can be useful for a wide variety of other jobs, too.
-If you work with spreadsheets, for instance, chances are there are things you could be doing faster and better with Python.
+Having some data analysis skills with Python can also be useful for various other jobs.
+If you work with spreadsheets, for instance, there are likely things you could be doing faster and better with Python.

-There are plenty of online Python courses, books, bootcamps, and free guides online.
+Plenty of online Python courses, books, boot camps, and free guides online exist.
 We always recommend Dataquest, but we're a bit biased.

 • Python lists